dearEESTONE/redis-toolkit/README.md

-The `redis-toolkit` project intends to provide some util classes and methods to better use and manage redis.
+The `redis-toolkit` project intends to provide some utility classes and methods to better use and manage redis.

 Cluster Tool
 --------------------------------------------------